Here are some of the animals caught on camera in the dry creek bed of our family property in Central Texas.

 Enter your email address to follow this blog and receive notifications of new posts by email.

-I live on a small tree farm in East Texas.
+I live on a small timber property in East Texas.
 I love to learn about nature and textiles, and share what I learn.

 View Full Profile →